 Industry Legislation or Licensing

-All workers must meet the qualification and / or legislative requirements set by industry standards.
-These are core requirements for eligibility to work in specific industry areas and to gain professional memberships to practice in some industry sectors.
+All workers must meet the qualification and / or legislative requirements set by sector standards.
+These are core requirements for eligibility to work in specific sector areas and to gain professional memberships to practice in some sectors.